1. Home

 • Extend one foot slightly in front of the other with the heel resting on a carpet or soft surface.
 Then, using the strength of your shin muscles, draw your toes toward your face until you feel a stretch in your calf and the back of your thigh.

-• You can also lean slightly forward to intensify the stretch, either with a hold or with slow repetitions, as Trudie is demonstrating in the video above.
+• You can also lean slightly forward to intensify the stretch, either with a hold or slow repetitions, as Trudie demonstrates in the video above.

 • Hold or repeat the movements for thirty seconds, then repeat on the other leg.